optakt/flow-dps/docs/introduction.md

 A verification node requests the information it needs for re-computing the chunks it is checking from the execution nodes.
 It approves the result of a chunk by publishing a **Result Approval** for that chunk.

-When enough Result Approvals have been issued, Consensus Nodes publish Block Seal as part of the new blocks they finalize.
+When enough Result Approvals have been issued, consensus nodes publish Block Seal as part of the new blocks they finalize.
-Verification Nodes verifiably self-select the chunks they check independently of each other.
+Verification nodes verifiably self-select the chunks they check independently of each other.
 Any Execution Receipt can be checked in isolation.
 If correct, Verifier signs the Execution Result — not the Execution Receipt.
 Multiple consistent Execution Receipts have identical Execution Results.